metlo-labs/docs/metric-definitions/defining-metrics.md

     sql: block_timestamp
 ```

+*Note: You need to specify at least one time dimension in each definition*

 ## Metrics

 Metrics are the actual aggregations on top of the table that you care about.
 Each metric has the following fields: